+مع, 'ma'), and further it may

+be presumed that after it, the word

+that (inna, اٽ

+)is

-مع, 'ma') further), and it may be presumed that after it, the word اٽ that (inna,)is implied.
-In this case the whole verse will be one sentence and will mean: "... ...by wrongful means with seeking to gain access..."
+implied.
+In this case the whole verse will be one sentence and will mean: "... ..by wrongful means with seeking to gain access..."
 Thus, the verse prohibits the mutual understanding between the bribe-giver and bribe-taker so that they wrongfully swallow up the property of the people by sharing it between themselves - the bribe-taker taking the portion which has been offered to him, and the giver usurping the other portion - while they know that it is wrong and unjust.